 Forgotten Seafarers of the First World War

-During the First World War the Merchant Navy, the Mercantile Marine, was thrust into the conflict, becoming the supply service of the Royal Navy.
+During the First World War the Merchant Navy became the supply service of the Royal Navy.

-During the First World War the Merchant Navy, the Mercantile Marine, was thrust into the conflict, becoming the supply service of the Royal Navy.
+During the First World War the Merchant Navy became the supply service of the Royal Navy.

 An archaeological excavation can result in a huge amount of artefacts being excavated.
 But what does conservation involve?